The 7 best recipe apps in 2026 (tested and compared)

 But there are dozens of recipe apps, and they're not all built for the same person.
 Some focus on meal planning.
 Some are designed for a single platform.
 Some assume you'll self-host your own server.
 Others just want to clip recipes from the web.

-We tested seven of the most popular options and compared them on what actually matters: how well they import recipes, how they organize your collection, whether they help you plan meals, and what they cost.
-Here's what we found.
+I spent three weeks testing seven of the most popular options side by side, importing the same 30 recipes into each app and cooking from them in my kitchen.
+I compared them on what actually matters: how well they import recipes, how they organize your collection, whether they help you plan meals, and what they cost.

 Quick comparison